proofscape/pise/manage/topics/pfsc/docker_hub_readme.md

     INFO success: pfsc_web entered RUNNING state

 you can navigate your web browser to ``localhost:7372`` and the Proofscape ISE should load.
-We recommend using either Firefox or Chrome.
+Recommended browsers are: Firefox, Brave, Chrome, or Opera.

 You can find a fuller set of instructions [here](https://proofscape.org/pise/running_the_ise/basic.html).